-Assuming that Helena meets all of your requirements, the next most important item to examine is the affordability of real estate in Helena.
+Assuming that Helena meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Helena.
 Everything else becomes a lot less important if it turns out that home prices in Helena are simply unattainable.
-Median real estate prices in Helena come in at $209,500, which is 4.9% higher than the Montana average.
-The home price to income ratio compares the median home prices to the median household income.
-In Helena, the home price to income ratio is 4, which is 2.4% lower than the Montana average.
+The median home price for Helena homes is $209,500, which is 4.9% higher than the Montana average.
+If we take a closer look at the affordability of homes in Helena, we’ll see that the home price to income ratio is 4, which is 2.4% lower than the Montana average.

-|Average one way commute||12min||18min||26min|
+|Average one way commute||13min||18min||26min|

-|Workers who drive to work||72.6%||75.1%||76.4%|
+|Workers who drive to work||72.5%||75.1%||76.4%|

-|Workers who carpool||10.3%||10.2%||9.3%|
+|Workers who carpool||9.8%||10.2%||9.3%|

-|Workers who take public transit||0.8%||0.8%||5.1%|
+|Workers who take public transit||0.6%||0.8%||5.1%|

-|Workers who bicycle||2.3%||1.4%||0.6%|
+|Workers who bicycle||1.7%||1.4%||0.6%|

-|Workers who walk||9.1%||5.1%||2.8%|
+|Workers who walk||7.5%||5.1%||2.8%|

-|Working from home||4.5%||6.3%||4.6%|
+|Working from home||7.8%||6.3%||4.6%|